 - Be confident.
 Let your demeanor be that of a confident person

-- Stay positive and don’t make a mistake of complaining about former employers.
-Since yachting is not such a huge industry, the former employer you are criticizing may be the best friend of your interviewer!
-Very unfortunate for you.
+- Stay positive and don’t make a mistake of complaining about former employers or colleagues.
+Yachting isn’t a big industry; the person you are criticizing may be the best friend of your interviewer!
+Very unfortunate for you!.

 - Be punctual.